 While walking to our wood-fired and solar-powered Kroka Village, visitors and students are met with the request to please leave electronics in your car.
 Beautifully crafted wooden A-frame tarp structures create hearth and home for students, where they cook over fire with wood they themselves split.
 Through living and working in this way, students learn that energy sustainability is possible within the scale of a small interdependent community.

 All structures on the Kroka campus have been built with local materials by local carpenters, staff and students.
 In 2019, Kroka embarked on the reconstruction of its 200 year old farmhouse and administrative building.
-The very first Living Building in NH, the new farmhouse includes a fossil-fuel-free heating system, passive solar, rainwater collection and compost toilets.
+A model regenerative building in NH, the new farmhouse includes a fossil-fuel-free heating system, passive solar, rainwater collection and compost toilets.
 It embodies Kroka’s values of beauty, simplicity, and sustainability.
 Serving as a demonstration center for visitors and students, we continue to move closer to our goal of being a zero-waste and “carbon-neutral” organization.

 Our life and work at Kroka seeks to expand the web of our community.
 As an intentional collective living together on the land, life and work are naturally integrated.
 Community is a central focus on all programs, with part of daily life being sharing, integration, and celebration.
 Mornings start with a stretching circle before engaging in group work to greet the day together, songs are sung before every meal, and days are closed with a community meeting.
 In addition, we enjoy rich collaborations with our local bakery Orchard Hill Breadworks, Koviashuvik Local Living School and Mahoosuc Guide Service in ME, and many others.